absorensen/numbers_go_brrrr/m1_memory_hierarchies/README.md

 communication, which is going to be slower than communicating internally in your CPU or in your node.
 When running on clusters with multiple nodes, the data you work from might have to be fetched from one or more storage nodes, which keeps your data between batch jobs.
-Taking neural network training as an example, if your data set is small enough to keep fully on the compute node you only need to load the dataset to the compute node before you begin training.
+Taking neural network training as an example, if your data set is small enough to fit on the compute node you only need to load the dataset to the compute node before you begin training.
 Even better, the data set can be small enough that it fits, along with your model, completely on the GPU, meaning less transfers, less communication and better performance.